finos/rune-dsl/README.rst

 * create new model from scratch
 * edit or extend existing models

 The syntax is used in particular to express the *Common Domain Model* (or CDM), which provides a blueprint for the lifecycle events and processes of transactions in financial markets.
 The CDM is designed to be shared in open source across all financial industry participants, hence the name *common*.
 The CDM is hosted separately from the Rosetta DSL in its own `repository <https://github.com/REGnosys/rosetta-cdm>`_, which is currently private.
-For access to CDM, see the `The ISDA CDM`_ section
+For access to CDM, see the section on `The ISDA CDM`_.

 Code Generators
 ^^^^^^^^^^^^^^^